View Gary Hinman's Obituary on AugustaChronicle.com and share memories

 |

-Mr. Gary Spencer "Shorty" Hinman age 70 of Sinquefield Road entered into rest Tuesday morning March 12, 2019 at Doctors Hospital - Augusta.
+Mr. Gary Spencer "Shorty" Hinman age 70 beloved husband of the late Jane Reynolds Hinman entered into rest Tuesday morning March 12, 2019 at Doctors Hospital - Augusta.

 Funeral services will be held at 11:00 A.M.
 Friday March 15, 2019 at the Norwood Baptist Church with the Revs.
 John Jenkins and Frank Thigpen officiating.
 Entombment will follow in the Sallie Hill Cemetery.
 Mr. Hinman will lie in state one hour prior to service in the church sanctuary.